 The Orbi, on the other hand, is available in two types of hardware units.
 There’s the RBR750, which is a tri-band Gigabit router that also has one WAN port and three LAN ports.
 And then there’s the RBS750 satellite unit.

 In a mesh setup, you need one router and another (or more) satellite unit.
 For now, you must start with a 2-pack (or a 3-pack) and add additional individual satellites to scale up your mesh.
-In a 2- or 3-pack, the two hardware units are pre-synced, making the initial setup job a walk in the park.
+The two hardware units are pre-synced in a 2- or 3-pack, making the initial setup job a walk in the park.

 The Linksys, on the other hand, uses dynamic backhaul — it uses any of its three bands as backhaul at any given time.
 As a result, all of these bands are also generally available to clients.
 That’s a good thing.